-The Davis Feminist Film Festival is a grassroots event that uses alternative media as a springboard for linking art to social issues.
-The goal of the festival is to showcase independent film spanning documentary, narrative, and experimental genres in order to explore perspectives often missing from mainstream media and culture.
-Now in its 10th year and increasingly international in scope, the festival provides an inclusive public space for under-represented artists ‑particularly women and people of color‑ to raise consciousness about gender, race, class, sexuality, and other dimensions of social inequality.
+The 13th annual Davis Feminist Film Festival is a grassroots event that showcases independent documentary, narrative, and experimental film in order to explore perspectives often missing from mainstream media.
+Local in spirit and global in scope, the festival provides an inclusive public space for underrepresented artists to raise consciousness about the intersections of gender, race, ethnicity, class, ability, sexuality, and other socially constructed categories.
 It is a fun, inspiring, community-building event for artists and audiences alike!

 The Davis Feminist Film Festival started in 2005 as a fundraiser for international internships with grassroots feminist non-profit organizations run through the Gender and Global Issues Program (GGI) housed in Women and Gender Studies at UC Davis.
 In 2007, when the funding for GGI ended, the Consortium for Women and Research partnered with other campus units in order to sustain and grow the festival until 2014.
 Currently, the 2018 Davis Feminist Film Festival is being run through the Women's Resources and Research Center.

 This year’s festival will feature two nights of films organized around the themes of Bodies and Technologies, Beyond the Binary, and Nation/Family/Community.
 We are also excited to spotlight the work of UC Davis student filmmakers in a special screening followed by a Q&A on filmmaking as activism.

 Tickets will be reservable online starting April 16.
 Ticket prices are on a sliding scale, and fee waivers are available.

 For more information on the event, or for ways to sponsor or volunteer, email firstname.lastname@example.org